-A shot of Max Fischer sitting on a go-kart wearing a pair of goggles (and featured on the back cover of the UK DVD) is a recreation of a photograph taken in 1909 by French photographer Jacques Henri Lartigue, a child prodigy who started taking photographs at the age of 6.
-The two people go carting in the background are director Wes Anderson and Owen Wilson.
+A shot of Max Fischer, sitting on a go-kart, wearing a pair of goggles, (and featured on the back cover of the UK DVD) is a recreation of a photograph taken in 1909 by French photographer Jacques Henri Lartigue, a child prodigy who started taking photographs at the age of 6.
+The two people go-karting in the background are director Wes Anderson and Owen Wilson.

 One of the main filming locations was Wes Anderson's former high school, St. John's School, in Houston, Texas.
 He hired some of the students from the school to play extras and even some major speaking roles.

 Before the film's theatrical release, Wes Anderson arranged a private screening for one of his adolescent heroes, the critic Pauline Kael.
 The film thoroughly mystified Kael who at that stage was retired, nearly 80 and being treated for Parkinson's disease.

 DIRECTOR_TRADEMARK(Wes Anderson): [Charlie Brown Christmas]: Max's dad is a barber, as was "Peanuts" creator Charles M. Schulz's.
 Max flies a kite, which Charlie Brown was often seen attempting.
 Max is seen wearing a winter cap and carrying a plant, similar to a scene with Charlie Brown in A Charlie Brown Christmas (1965).
 In the beginning of the "December" sequence in the barber shop, a musical interlude from that cartoon can be heard playing in the background.

 The film was originally going to be made by New Line Cinema, but they couldn't agree on a budget.
 Wes Anderson, Owen Wilson, and producer Barry Mendel, held an auction for the film's rights in mid 1997 and struck a deal with Joe Roth, who was then chairman of Walt Disney Studios.
 A budget of ten million dollars was agreed upon.